Legal Disclaimer

 The person requiring care must:

-* If you are enrolled in the Children’s disABILITY Services program or Community Living disABILITY Services program, please contact your family services worker about eligibility requirements.
+* If you are enrolled in the Children’s disABILITY Services program or Community Living disABILITY Services program, please contact your family or community services worker about eligibility requirements.

 For information on the Primary Caregiver Tax Credit: